Rihay66/3Sisters-Documentation/Engine/3 Sisters-Engine.md

 In ECS system handles giving an entity an ID, attaching components, and allow those entities with certain components (called a signature) that are used by systems.

-To create an Entity in code it would look like so:
+To create an Entity in code it would look like so

 ``` cpp
 #include <ecs/ecs.hpp>